 In the Playias plain, some 4 km before you reach Plomari on Lesvos you’ll see on your left the impressively large, modern premises of the Isidoros Arvanitis Plomari Distillery.The best known and commercially successful ouzo brand, it along with some other big names made the town of Plomari synonymous with ouzo.

 There we were told about the impressive course of development of the Plomari distillery which has made history.
-Initially a small enterprise, founded in 1894, it was bought by the Nikos Kaloyiannis family in 1993, who turned it into a market leader in record time.Alone, it is responsible for 35% of national production,more than the total of the next three brands combined, exporting 50% of its liquor to 38 countries.
+Initially a small enterprise, founded in 1894, it was bought by the Nikos Kaloyiannis family in 1993, who turned it into a market leader in record time, exporting 58,5% of its liquor to more than 40 countries.

 At the entrance of the distillery, the visitor steps into a splendid hall and is greeted by a most ingenious presentation on two screens, one where Isidoros Arvanitis ‘tells the story’ and the other which recounts the extraordinary history of ouzo.